joyannlin/pg_dbms_metadata/README.md

 # pg_dbms_metadata

-Propose Oracle DBMS_METADATA compatibility for PostgreSQL PGXC,Based on HexaCluster Corp.
+Propose Oracle DBMS_METADATA compatibility for **PostgreSQL PGXC**,Based on HexaCluster Corp.
 Version 1.0

 PostgreSQL extension to extract DDL of database objects in a way compatible to Oracle DBMS_METADATA package.
 This extension serves a dual purpose—not only does it provide compatibility with the Oracle DBMS_METADATA package, but it also establishes a systematic approach to programmatically retrieve DDL for objects.
 You now have the flexibility to generate DDL for an object either from a plain SQL query or from PL/pgSQL code.
 This also enables the extraction of DDL using any client that can execute plain SQL queries.
 These features distinguishes it from standard methods like pg_dump.